grafeas/kritis/docs/tutorial.md

 kubectl apply -f resolve.yaml
 ```

-Unless the tag is specifically whitelisted, the following error will be displayed:
+Unless the tag is specifically in the allowlist, the following error will be displayed:

 ```shell
 admission webhook "kritis-validation-hook.grafeas.io" denied the request: gcr.io/kritis-doc-test/java-with-vulnz:latest is not a fully qualified image